akc8012/acolannino.io/content/blog/how-I-struggled-to-build-a-nextcloud-server-and-won.md

 Maybe my takeaway from all this is that nobody knows how to do anything.
 I certainly still don't, but at least I now have a functioning home server with several gigabytes of memes loaded on.

 Also, if you're new to Linux / bash, I'm not sure I'd recommend this kind of endeavour.
 I had been using Linux on my main machines for the better part of a year, and have gotten sorta okay at using the terminal.
-Linux makes me smile.
+Linux makes me smile, and plopping into an SSH terminal and clacking away at the keyboard brings me joy, but it might not do the same for you.
+I dunno.